Learn something new every day

 Health ecology is a fairly new discipline of study which evaluates humans and wellness in regards to their total environment.
 In some forms of health ecology, researchers might look at health risk profiles of a particular group of people, and compare this information to certain known factors about the environment of such people.

 Health ecology may delve into the interaction between the human, the disease, and their home, job, or outdoor environment, but also into the mental environment of the individual.
-Health ecology might evaluate feelings, thoughts, attitudes, religious and exercise practices, and diet in examining overall heath.
+The ecology of health might evaluate feelings, thoughts, attitudes, religious and exercise practices, and diet in examining overall heath.

 Health ecology can reasonably be called evaluation of disease that differs from traditional medicine.
 If a person gets an occasional headache, the person is likely to use an over the counter medication to stop pain.
 The doctor might want to know the reason for the headache and might perform several tests to rule out migraines, to look for high blood pressure, to check for allergies, or to see if sinus infections exist.